Meet the team

 3P Class teacher - Mrs Wells Support - Mrs Fox

 Year 3 is a transitioning year group where children move from Key Stage 1 to Key Stage 2.
 The children are supported with this transition and adapt quickly to the change.
 The children now have longer mornings.

 In Year 3, we use positive encouragement to gain great outcomes for children.
 When children are successful and make good decisions, this is recorded on the class Dojo chart.
 Children also regularly receive stickers and class prize activities such as baking cakes, trips and movie afternoons.

 Children are expected to complete a homework project every half term based on a topic.
 Times tables and spellings are also given weekly and daily reading is encouraged, with an expectation of three times a week.
 Homework will be posted on the Dojo site.

-PE is currently on a Monday and Wednesday.
-We will be studying Orienteering, Gymnastics, Games, Dance and Athletics.
+PE is currently on a Tuesday and Thursday.
+We will be participating in Orienteering, Gymnastics, Games, Dance and Athletics.

-This year we are following a scheme set by a revolutionary educator, Jane Considine, and have already had great success in the quality of writing pieces the children have produced.
+This year we are following a writing scheme by Jane Considine.
 Children are encouraged to use joined and legible handwriting in all subjects, as well as good spelling.
-All children possess a pack with resources such as phonics mats, sentence stems and a booklet to explain ideas, tools and techniques to help them improve their writing.
+All children have access to resources such as phonics mats, sentence stems and a booklet to explain ideas, tools and techniques to help them improve their writing.
 Children practise their writing skills in all areas of the curriculum and are encouraged to read a variety of texts to broaden their knowledge and understanding and extend their vocabulary.

-Texts are chosen carefully to engage the children and entice them to be more creative writers.
+Texts are chosen carefully to engage the children and encourage them to be more creative writers.